panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ---
 title: 'JavaScript Scope Explained in Simple Words'
-description: 'The scope manages the availability of variables.
-This post explains in-depth, but step by step, what a scope is in JavaScript.'
+description: 'This post explains step by step what a scope is in JavaScript.'
 published: '2020-04-14T12:00Z'
 modified: '2020-04-14T12:00Z'
 thumbnail: './images/cover-2.png'